-Digitex: A Natural Culmination of My Trading Journey
+Digitex: A Natural Culmination of My Betfair Trading Journey

 Picture this.
 It’s the early 1990s in London.

 Picture this.
 It’s the early 1990s in London.
-A 19-year old rookie is literally thrown into the middle of the Bund futures trading pit.
+A 19-year old rookie is literally thrown into the middle of the Bund futures Betfair Trading pit.
 Orders flying around at a dizzying pace.
-Howls of ridicule and abuse from the merciless pack of 200 traders surrounding him…
+Howls of ridicule and abuse from the merciless pack of 200 Betfair Traders surrounding him…

 Yep, that was me!
 But starting out like that as an open outcry pit trader gave me a 3D view of the market mechanics and a lasting fascination with the dynamics.
 Even now that everything is screen-based, I still visualize a futures market exactly the same as I always have: a large, baying crowd of aggressive individuals trying to outwit one other and take each other’s money.